BrutalCoding/shady.ai/README.md

 ## Goal

-The goal is to have a "normal" app for all platforms, including Windows, Mac, Linux, iOS, Android and web.
+The goal is to have a "normal" app for all platforms, including Windows, Mac, Linux, iOS, Android and Web.
 Should be as simple as downloading the app and running it.
 No need to install Python, download models, install dependencies, etc.

 The web version will be powered by [Serverpod](https://github.com/serverpod/serverpod) as the backend.
 A experimental web version is available on [shady.ai](https://shady.ai).
 No guarantees on the ease of use, but I'll try my best.
 It's going to be a bumpier ride than the other frontends, but I'm up for the challenge.